 Philosophy of Science

-My work so far on scientific (specifically, physical) theories has been connected by the interwoven thematic threads of pluralism, the pragmatics of application, and the importance of context.
-I am also developing a research program to use ideas and methods from topology to formalize notions of similarity among mathematical models used in science.
-These can be put to use giving precise answers to a surprising variety of questions, such as the nature of intertheoretic reduction and emergence, theory change, lawhood and counterfactual reasoning in science, and the epistemology of modeling.
-Here, the selection of the relevant notion of similarity in a given context is crucial.
+I am developing a research program to use ideas and methods from topology to formalize notions of similarity amongst models used in science.
+This can be put to use giving precise answers to a surprising variety of questions, such as the nature of intertheoretic reduction and emergence, theory change, lawhood and counterfactual reasoning in science, and the epistemology of modeling and idealization.
+Here, the selection of the relevant notion of similarity in a given context is crucial, as is specificity in just what models one is considering.

 Spacetime Theory and Gravitation